turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 }
 ```

-React lets us destructure props ON THE WAY IN.
+We can destructure props ON THE WAY IN.
 Whoa!
 It's accomplishing the same thing as destructuring on a separate line, like in the previous example.

 ### Mapping over the ideas array

 All right.
 We don't actually want to render an h2 in our Ideas component.
 We want to render some Cards with some gosh dang IDEAS!

 Let's create a Card component to use.
-Will it be function- or class- based?
+Will it be function or class based?

 Create your files: `$ touch src/Card.js src/Card.css`